ecoiahq/content-ops-starter/content/pages/index.md

       text: Let’s Bring Your Mission to Life
       color: text-dark
       type: TitleBlock
-    subtitle: 'Tell us a little about you, and let''s get started.'
+    subtitle: >-
+      Tell us a bit about your business goals, and we’ll create a strategy to amplify your impact.
     text: >
-      We’re here to help you amplify your mission, engage your audience, and create lasting impact.
-Whether you're a nonprofit, ethical brand, media platform, startup, or a business with a CSR initiative, we’re ready to collaborate on campaigns that align with your values and goals.
+      Whether you’re an NGO, a startup, or an ethical brand, let’s work together to transform your message into action.
     media:
       fields:
         - name: name